LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

    .. versionadded:: x.y.z

-.. c:function:: const char* SplittingStepCoefficients_LoadCoefficientsByName(ARKODE_SplittingCoefficientsID method)
+.. c:function:: const char* SplittingStepCoefficients_IDToName(ARKODE_SplittingCoefficientsID method)

    Converts specified splitting coefficients ID to a string of the same name.
    For further information on the current set of splitting coefficients and